microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-02.md

 Activity Logs show everything that is happening to your resources at the API level.
 The Activity log is a platform log in Azure that provides insights into subscription-level events.
 This includes information such as when a resource is modified or when a virtual machine is started.

+For this challenge, your goal is to understand Azure platform logs, configure a monitor to get notified if a VM has been turned off, and view the service health.

+There are multiple ways to configure monitoring in Azure.
+You can configure monitoring manually in the Azure portal like you did in the previous challenge.
+This is a great way to learn how Azure Monitor works and what settings are available to choose from.

+However, this method does not scale when you need to configure monitoring across 10s, 100s, or even 1000s of resources in Azure.
+It is easier to configure monitoring at scale across many Azure resources if you use a declarative infrastructure-as-code tool such as ARM templates, Bicep, or Terraform.

 ## Description

+For this challenge, you will use Bicep to deploy the ??????? monitor.
+We have provided you with a sample Bicep file that can be used to configure monitoring in Datadog.

+You can find the sample Bicep file, `XXXXXXX.bicep`, in the `/Challenge-02` folder of the `Resources.zip` file provided by your coach.
+To complete the challenge, navigate to the location of this file using your terminal client (WSL or Azure Cloud Shell).

 Understand Activity Logs, configure an Alert to get notified if a VM has been turned off, and view the service health.